semver/semver/semver.md

 and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

+1. Non-existence MAY be considered a bug, which allows for an initial version of 0.0.1.
+However, the next version would introduce new functionality and MUST increment the minor version.

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
 Pre-release